-Data Mining-Based System can be used efficiently to Predict Cardiovascular Disease [10].
+The use of data mining techniques has emerged as a valuable tool for predicting and diagnosing various diseases, including cardiovascular disease.
+[10].
 Two of WEKA's many applications are automatic disease diagnosis and service quality assessment in healthcare facilities.
 SVM, ANN, Naive Bayes, Association rule, and Decision Tree were among the algorithms utilized in the paper.
-The research paper suggests that SVM is the best data mining algorithm because it is efficient and precise.
+The research paper concludes that SVM is the most efficient and accurate algorithm for predicting cardiovascular disease.
+This is due to the ability of SVM to handle complex and high-dimensional data, making it well-suited for medical datasets.
+Additionally, SVM can efficiently identify the most important features and attributes for prediction, enabling healthcare professionals to make better decisions regarding treatment and care.

-Prediction and the Analysis of Heart Diseases Incidence can be achieved by utilizing Data Mining Method [5].
+Data mining is a powerful tool that can be used to analyse large datasets and extract useful information.
+In the healthcare industry, prediction and the Analysis of Heart Diseases Incidence can be achieved by utilizing Data Mining Method [5].
 The primary goal is to automate the early diagnosis of heart disease by predicting when it will occur.
 In healthcare organizations, the proposed methodology is also crucial for dealing with experts who have lost their expertise.
 The presence or absence of heart disease is determined using different medical characteristics, for instance, blood sugar, age, and heart rate.
+By utilizing data mining algorithms, healthcare organizations can create a repository of knowledge that can be used to diagnose heart disease and other medical conditions.

-Non -linear classification algorithms can be utilized and adopted for predicting cardiovascular disease [6].
-It is suggested that big data tools like Hadoop Distributed File System (HDFS), MapReduce, and Support Vector Machines (SVM) be used to predict cardiovascular disease accurately.
-This study examined how various data mining strategies could foretell cardiac conditions.
+Non-linear classification algorithms have been gaining popularity in predicting cardiovascular disease due to their ability to handle complex relationships among various predictors.
+Non -linear classification algorithms can be utilized and adopted for predicting cardiovascular disease [5].
+In particular, big data tools such as Hadoop Distributed File System (HDFS), MapReduce, and Support Vector Machines (SVM) can be utilized to achieve accurate predictions.
 It recommends using HDFS to distribute large datasets across multiple nodes, each of which can run the SVM prediction algorithm in parallel.
 The computation time for SVM is reduced by using it in a parallel fashion rather than in a sequential fashion.